SpunkyBot/spunkybot-docs/docs/user-guide/identification.md

-# Player identification in commands
+# Player Identification in commands

 Commands that accept player names can use different types of input.